Chamath-Adithya/Bookshop-Discount-Management-System/docs/PLAN.md

 ---

-## 👤 Team Member A: Core Models & Project Foundation
+## 👤 Team Member A: Chamath-Adithya (Core Models & Project Foundation)

 **Overall Task**: Build the foundational blocks of the application, including Maven configuration, core models, and utilities for file I/O and discount string parsing.